wckr/wckr.github.io/commands.md

 ----

-### stop (Docker alias)
+### stop

 ```
-Usage: wocker stop [OPTIONS] CONTAINER
+Usage: wocker stop [OPTIONS] [CONTAINER...]

-Stop a running container by sending SIGTERM and then SIGKILL after a grace period
+Stop a running container.
+Sending SIGTERM and then SIGKILL after a grace period

+  --help=false    Print usage
   -t, --time=10   Seconds to wait for stop before killing it
+  CONTAINER       If omitted, all running containers will be stopped.
 ```

 The main process inside the container will receive `SIGTERM`, and after a grace period, `SIGKILL`.